nicholascornia89/echos_du_temps_passe/README.md

 ### [Analysis](/analysis)
 Computational and Statistical analysis of the corpus, including scripts and quantitative data.

-- [ ] Complete Scarlatti Sonata's script for Statistics.
+- [x] Complete Scarlatti Sonata's script for Statistics.
-- [ ] Import new metadata entries to CSV export files.
+- [x] Import new metadata entries to CSV export files.
+- [ ] Musicdiff script for rendering differences between pieces.

 ### [Encoded Music](/encoded_music)
 : Digitally readable transcriptions of the pieces from our own and related projects.

-- [ ] Convert Scarlatti sonatas Humdrum files to MusicXML
+- [ ] Finish Transcriptions of BWV 853

 ## Useful links